NHSDigital/NRLF/README.md

 ### Smoke tests

-TODO - CURRENTLY DISABLED FOR DEVELOPMENT REASONS, NEEDS DISCUSSION
+TODO - CURRENTLY DISABLED FOR DEVELOPMENT REASONS, NEEDS DISCUSSION.

 You can run smoke tests from the CLI using: